 A sabbatical is a good time to immerse yourself in a new field

 Some skills are just easier to acquire when you don’t have a day job sapping your energy.
 And I’m a sucker for learning new things.
 In fact, I actually enjoy this more than lying on the beach or sailing away into the sunset on a yacht.
 (Why do marketers keep on using these stock pics to portray retirement?)
-Learning basic French, starting a coffee stall, qualifying as a Nia teacher, foster parenting a Labrador puppy and reviewing luxury accommodation for a local tour operator are just some of the new experiences I ventured into while on sabbatical.
+Learning basic French, setting up a coffee stand, qualifying as a Nia teacher, foster parenting a Labrador puppy and reviewing luxury accommodation for a local tour operator are just some of the new experiences I ventured into while on sabbatical.

 Once you know what it feels like, you won’t settle for less